centreon/centreon-documentation/versioned_docs/version-23.10/integrations/introduction-integrations.md

 - [Notifications](../integrations/notifications/notifications-overview.md)

 Can't find the integration you're expecting?
-Just let us know by reaching us on [Slack](https://centreon.slack.com) or contacting us through our contact form on our [website](https://www.centreon.com/en/contact/).
+Just let us know by reaching us on [our community platform The Watch](https://thewatch.centreon.com/) or contacting us through our contact form on our [website](https://www.centreon.com/en/contact/).